Rajpratik71/zfs_wiki/Debian-Stretch-Root-on-ZFS.md

 7.2  Configure the swap device:

-Choose one of the following options.
-If you are going to do an encrypted home directory later, you should use encrypted swap.

 **Caution**: Always use long `/dev/zvol` aliases in configuration files.
 Never use a short `/dev/zdX` device name.

     # mkswap -f /dev/zvol/rpool/swap